Career, Executive, Leadership and Development Coaching

+Most people at networking events consider themselves shy or introverted.
+Many are uncomfortable with networking because it seems unnatural to them.
+But some of these same people possess great social skills in other settings.
 So, is it possible to make networking a less painful process?
 Is it possible to even — dare we say — enjoy it?
 The answer is yes!
-There are a few critical networking tips you can use to actually enjoy the experience and make that connection.

 Tip #1 Focus on Preparation

-Researching the event, members, and attendees before your arrival is critical to your success.
-Similar to preparing for an interview, knowing more about the people and organizations you will be meeting will help you prepare a meaningful introduction.
-Thinking about a few significant topics to discuss will also help you feel less intimidated when you actually meet them in person.
+Researching the event and attendees before your arrival is critical.
+Similarly to preparing for an interview, knowing more about the people and organizations you‘ll be meeting helps you prepare a meaningful introduction.
+Thinking about a few significant topics to discuss will also help you feel less intimidated when you meet them in person.

 Tip #2 Practice, practice, practice

-Practicing a short introduction of yourself and connecting it to the event in a meaningful way will make you more confident because you’ll feel prepared and have an idea of what you can contribute to a conversation beforehand.
-In addition, think of some relevant conversation starters, icebreakers, or a personal story to initiate an interesting exchange.
+Practicing a short introduction of yourself and connecting it to the event in a meaningful way will give you confidence because you’llhave an idea of what you can contribute to a conversation and feel more prepared.
+You should also think of relevant conversation starters, icebreakers, or a personal story to initiate an interesting exchange.

 Tip #3 Smile and Be Approachable

-Finally, you want to make sure that you seem approachable for people to talk to.
-RoAne proposes some easy ways to do this is with a welcoming smile or an interesting article of clothing like a fun tie or a unique piece of jewelry.
-The idea is to create an opportunity to start a dialogue, establish some common ground, and show a bit of your personality.
+Finally, make sure you seem approachable for people to talk to.
+RoAne proposes some easy ways to do this are with a welcoming smile or an interesting article of clothing – like a fun tie or a unique piece of jewelry.
+The idea is to create an opportunity to start a dialogue, establish some common ground and show a bit of your personality.
 Once the conversation is flowing, it will be much simpler to forge great connections, both personally and professionally.